 Feature Description of changes Option to exclude ranges of IP addresses from the global IP blacklist You can now exclude particular ranges of IP addresses from the global IP blacklist.
 This can be useful, for example, if you use external scanners that scan your web application at regular intervals.
 See Global IP Blacklisting .
 New event source The new Seen Enforcer Event Source can trigger an alert when either a new enforcer has been added to the configuration or when an enforcer is inactive.
-See Seen Enforcer Event Source .
+See Seen Seen Enforcer Event Source.
 Option to add comments and descriptions to paths (former prefixes) For your internal purposes, you now have a built-in feature to document why you've set up a specific path.
 See Editing Paths .
 Option to hide particular rulesets Over time, the number of stored rulesets grows, which can make the History list in Version Control quite lengthy.
 To shorten this list and to make it clearer, you can now hide those rulesets that you likely won't need any more.
 See Version Control .
 Cluster / decider node filters You can now filter the view of shown cluster nodes according to the categories running, degraded, and disabled.
 This can be helpful if you have an installation with a large cluster.
 See Managing Deciders .
+Configuration file items renamed For more consistency, the configuration item updateControlCenterIP has been renamed to updateExternControlCenterIP.
+The configuration item updateControlCenterPort has been renamed to updateExternControlCenterPort.
+The old names remain valid as an alias, so you don't have to change your current configuration.
+If both, parameters with the old names and parameters with the new names are set, the ones with the new names take precedence.
+See Configuring the Updater and System Configuration .
+Cluster Configuration Tool The Cluster Configuration Tool is now fully documented.
+This tool helps you to quickly set up clusters that have a large number of cluster nodes.
 Function descriptions restructured We have restructured the descriptions of the Python functions that can be used by the Script Handler.
 Now there is an overview of all functions from which you can easily jump to each description.
 See Accessible Python Modules and Functions .